Relevant life policy trust

 Other information you need

-You should consider a Relevant Life Cover Trust policy trust if your client is an employer and they wish to:
+You should consider a Relevant Life Policy Trust if your client is an employer and they wish to:

 - Provide one or more employees with tax-efficient benefits in the event of death or terminal illness whilst in service, without having to set up a group arrangement.